NielsenG62/Board-Game-Reviews/README.md

 ## Known Issues

-- _The same code meant to test lines 22-23 of Review, does not cover the same lines of UnfilteredReview, even though those lines are being hit._
 - _Many small improvements to the RAKE method or the output of results need to be made.
 I suspect this work will never be perfected alone and with my skillset._

 ## License